naugtur/brikwars-zombie/index.md

 >Our Zombies Are Different

 This game is a result of tinkering with QuickWars for pure brik mayhem pleasure.
-Most of the time, we didn't want to go deep into BrikWars realm, with its rules for Squads, Vehicles, Mounts and Cones of Vision (yes, i just picked a few random words from the core book but you get the idea, we're dealing with a few dozen pages there).
-The current BW spirit as we see it is also a bit different from how we play a minifig battle game.
-Obviously, we'd like to share this idea.
+In most battles, we didn't want to go deep into minute details of BrikWars rules.

 What is excellent about BrikWars is minifigs fighting in a kind of primordial soup, the perfect chaos of its world and the imagination being the players' only limit.
-And whenever your imagination is your only limit, it turns out the results are pretty much the same among various users.
-The game itself is well-structured, but resembles codexes for regular strategic boardgames.
-And the natural course of players' interaction with BrikWars is that they start to treat it as a regular boardgame.
-The worldbuilding is thriving and there's more and more interesting army concepts.

-We get the irony.
-The tongue-in-cheek armies and realms are cool.
-But after all, as people stack more things on a simple game, they are replicating what they were trying to avoid in the first place.
-BrikWars has a potential to be fast and funny boardgame that takes no time to set up.
-Instead, it grew to a proper set of rules to be memorised and a chance to create absurdly awesome armies for people who can't paint.

->But what about the Zombies??

-Our vision for this purpose would consist of two things.
+The view Zbyszek had in mind creating the mechanics is that zombies in the movies act like a force of nature.
+They are a flood wave.
+Even more, they are dependent on being observed by the characters.
+That's how the zombie quantum theory was born.
+It allows you to use a limited number of minifigs at all times, still maintaining the impression of danger the zombie apocalypse might cause.

+Apart from that, there are just two things.
 Simplify first.
-Let's use QuickWars with a twist and keep it true to BrikWars nature - play for fun.
-Don't get fixated on the rules - they exist so that you don't make *everything* up.
+Let's use QuickWars with a twist and keep it true to BrikWars nature - play for fun, remember about the Rule of Fudge.
 Secondly, shift weight from the army identity to the location functionality.
 Let the terrain build play.
 It's just like in a movie...
 Instead of a legion lead by superheroes, you choose a bunch of normal guys or cliche characters.
 They are trying to survive in harsh conditions.
 And their surrounding matters.

-Because of that, the builds for a Zombie Brikz battle have to be prepared with more care than usual.
+Because of that, prepare the maps with more care than usual.
 The objectives for co-op scenario have to be set, some important locations have to be determined and some resources need to be distributed.
 There might be some conditions the team agrees on beforehand (*if we push this button, this building is replaced with a crater*).
 In some cases there will be non-player characters for your team to rescue or interact with.
 Finally, the build needs the player characters and is ready for the undead to be spawned.

-The view Zbyszek had in mind creating the mechanics is that zombies in the movies act like a force of nature.
-They are a flood wave.
-Even more, they are dependent on being observed by the characters.
-That's how the zombie quantum theory was born.
-What is great about it is that you use a limited number of minifigs at all times, still maintaining the impression of danger the zombie apocalypse might cause.

 So here it is.
 A mod.
 An extension.
 An addon.
 Some rules for fighting zombies, some rules for the zombies to be independent from the players and some inspiration for your adventures.
 Hope you like them.

-Kuba
+Kuba & Zbyszek

 ## The question you should ask
 >Did you just say the game needs to be simple AND the terrain needs more care than usual?

 Yes, AND your imagination is your only limit here.
-The scale starts with several walls and five bricks of different colors that mark the important spots and reaches a model of a place you live in built in a minifig scale.
+The map might just have a few walls and several important spot markers - but why not build a minifig scale model of your hometown?
+Happy Apocalypse, everyone.